JonWayland/data-for-days/README.md

 # Data for Days
-This repo is dedicated to sharing structured datasets from unstructured sources such as Wikipedia.
-This project aims to provide the community with diverse datasets curated from a variety of unstructured sources, enabling innovative research and development across multiple disciplines.
+This repo is dedicated to bringing structure to unstructured sources in the form of data.
+This project aims to provide the data community with diverse datasets curated from a variety of unstructured sources not foudn anywhere else.

 ## Project Overview